ZihengGENG/ZihengGENG.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About Me"
+layout: single
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+# About Me

-I am a PhD student in the Department of Civil & Architecture Engineering at University of Miami.
+I am a PhD student in the Department of Civil & Architectural Engineering at the University of Miami.
 I'm being supervised by [Dr. Minghui Cheng](https://fsminghuic.wixsite.com/minghuicheng) to develop digital twins for infrastructure systems.

-Before I joined U, I obtained my bachelor and master degree at Hunan Univerisity.
-I'm fortune to be advised by [Prof. Chao Zhang](https://chaozhanghnu.github.io/) to develop advanced technology for real-time detection of ground properties for earth pressure balance shields (EPBS).
+Before I joined UM, I obtained my bachelor's and master's degrees at Hunan University.
+I'm fortunate to be advised by [Prof. Chao Zhang](https://chaozhanghnu.github.io/) to develop advanced technology for real-time detection of ground properties for earth pressure balance shields (EPBS).

-Feel free to discuss research with me via [ziheng.geng@miami.edu](mailto: ziheng.geng@miami.edu) or [gengziheng@hnu.edu.cn](mailto: gengziheng@hnu.edu.cn).
+Feel free to discuss research with me via [ziheng.geng@miami.edu](mailto:ziheng.geng@miami.edu) or [gengziheng@hnu.edu.cn](mailto:gengziheng@hnu.edu.cn).

+---

 # Recent News